dragoonDorise/EmuDeck/latest.md

 - New - CHD Script now handles wii / gc iso --> rvz conversion
 - Fix - Dolphin pointer is now right trackpad and works more smoothly.
 If you have SteamGyro setup, motion now works.
         *You may need to set the controller to Default Gamepad With Mouse Trackpad if steam decided to use Touchpad as Joystick instead.
 - Fix - DuckStation rom path added.
 New hotkeys added to coincide with Steam Input Template.
+Changed quickMenu to Esc.
+(Steam + Dpad Left)
 - Fix - Widescreen Hacks are now off by default for all emulators.
 They can be enabled by running in Expert Mode.
 - Fix - PCSX2 Steam Input profile updated so it wont pause on RT.
 (Thanks Wintermute)
 - Fix - Updates won't wipe out EmulationStation-DE custom systems and EmulationStation-DE metadata info anymore.